avigloz/incompare/README.md

 ### Note

-incompare does not take into account expenses such as groceries, gas, childcare, gifts, vacation, or fancy dinners.
+incompare does not take into account expenses such as non-incomes taxes, groceries, gas, childcare, gifts, vacation, or fancy dinners.
 Do keep these costs in mind when looking at numbers shown in graphs.

 incompare will automatically get income tax rates using your approximate location (**guaranteed functionality within USA only**), so that it can display relevant information.
 Zipcode override can also be provided, to see the graph for a different place.